robwierzbowski/eslint-robBnB/README.md

 The configuration focuses on modern JavaScript, TypeScript, and React.
 It avoids setting rules for legacy patterns (e.g., class components, PropTypes), deprecated APIs, and direct DOM manipulations.

-It contains opinionated rules that improve the consistency of applications by enforcing one modern, simplistic method of implementing common patterns.
-For example, functional React components are preferred over class components, and `Array` iteration methods are preferred over `for` loops.
-Clever, less obvious patterns are forbidden; `Array.prototype.reduce` and bitwise operators may be terse, but verbose alternatives are often accessible to a wider audience.
+The configuration includes opinionated rules that improve the consistency of applications by enforcing one modern, simplistic implementation of a pattern when multiple exist.
+For example, functional React components are preferred over class components, and `Array` iteration methods are preferred over `for each` loops.
+Clever, less obvious patterns are forbidden; `Array.prototype.reduce` and bitwise operators may be terse, but verbose alternatives are accessible to a wider audience.
 Autofixable rules are preferred, allowing automatic code transformation on save with a properly configured IDE.

 ### Why not [eslint-config-airbnb](https://github.com/airbnb/javascript/tree/master/packages/eslint-config-airbnb)?